 Queen Bee laughed.
 “My, such clever boys.
 I hear all you say.
 My bees will make you mine soon enough.
 Or I might just transfer your brains into my electronic hive computer.
 My wand can do that, too.”

-Queen Bee said, “You are not a threat to me, and thus I allow you to helplessly wait as I gain more power.”
-She walked out of the main complex and left the heroes alone.
+“You are no threat to me, and thus I allow you to helplessly wait as I gain more power,” said Queen Bee, who then walked out of the main complex and left the heroes alone.

-Bat-Girl saw how Nightwing and Flash were fighting a struggle beyond her ability to end.
-She looked up at Polaris and noticed his eyes follow her movements.
-She turned to Nightwing and said, “Should I pull the plug on that computer?”
+Bat-Girl saw how Nightwing and the Flash were fighting a struggle beyond her ability to end.
+She looked up at Polaris and noticed his eyes follow her every movement.
+Turning to Nightwing, she said, “Should I pull the plug on that computer?”

-Bat-Girl raced over to Polaris and whipped out her bat compact.
-“Like I really used this lame stuff.
-Grody!
-Still, a girl needs a mirror,” she muttered.
-She held the mirror up, and it caught the reflections from the ship’s many globes of bright light.
+Bat-Girl raced over to Polaris and whipped out her bat-compact.
+“Like, I can’t believe I really used this lame stuff,” she muttered.
+“Grody to the max!
+Still, a girl needs a mirror.”
+Holding up the mirror, she turned it until it caught the reflections from the ship’s many globes of bright light.
 She held it just so and angled it so the light played across Polaris’ darting eyes.